-Not all hardware combinations are possible, of course.
-A new 250G IDE hard disk will not work on an older (pre >137G standards) interfaces, and some very old SCSI adapters have been seen to have problems with more modern drives.
+Of course, the ability of file system and the abilities of particular hardware are two different things.
+A new 250G IDE hard disk will not work on an older (pre >137G standards) interfaces, and some very old SCSI adapters have been seen to have problems with more modern drives, and some older BIOSs will hang when they encounter a modern sized hard disk.
 You must respect the abilities of your hardware, of course.